All Blacks beat Springboks, extend streak in group games

 Mo’unga converted both tries and the double strike in three minutes took the sting out of South Africa.

+“Sometimes when you play New Zealand you don’t lose turnovers because you don’t have as much ball,” Erasmus said.
+“The few times we played with the ball they scored two tries from our turnovers and we weren’t organized in defense.
+They were potent, that shows their class.
+New Zealand deserved to win even with tries from turnovers.”
-Halftime came as a respite to South Africa, which was being blocked by an All Blacks lineup making more than 90 percent of their tackles at that point.

-Right until seven minutes into the new half, when a routine ruck set up by lock Eben Etzebeth wasn’t covered, amazingly, at its most exposed point — the middle.
+The All Blacks were paying the Springboks in kind by making more than 90 percent of their tackles until seven minutes into the new half.
+A routine ruck set up by lock Eben Etzebeth wasn’t covered, amazingly, at its most exposed point — the middle.
 Flanker Pieter-Steph du Toit accepted the gap, stepped over Etzebeth, and ran untouched for a dive beside the posts.

-Pollard’s conversion closed the gap to seven points, and then four with a dropped goal from 35 meters.
+Pollard’s conversion closed the gap to seven points, and then four with a sweet dropped goal from 35 meters.

+Kolbe, the smallest starter on the field, was just barely contained as he made three searing breaks on the right wing before cramp slowed him.

-But fresh legs helped New Zealand regain momentum, giving Mo’unga and Barrett late penalty kicks to put the score out of reach, and retain their perfect record in pool play, now 29-0 over the tournament’s 32-year history.
+But the effort to play catch-up, and take risks that conceded nine penalties, played into the All Blacks’ hands.
+Also, fresh legs helped New Zealand regain momentum, giving Mo’unga and Beauden Barrett late penalty kicks to put the score out of reach, and retain their perfect record in pool play, now 29-0 over the tournament’s 32-year history.

+“People forget that as well as New Zealand attack, they defend as well,” Erasmus said.
+“The moment they get scoreboard pressure on you, they really make it tough.
+They pile pressure on you.
+But enough about them, we’ve got a hell of a lot of work to do.”

+They also have an injury concern.
+Reserve prop Trevor Nyakane came off with an ankle injury which Erasmus said was “fairly serious.”
+Nyakane had just recovered from a knee injury.

 New Zealand next plays in 11 days against Canada in Oita.
 South Africa has Namibia next Saturday in Toyota.